 The listings below are men-only shelters.

 Note: Salvation Army Conroe and Modest Family also offer men shelter.
 You can find more information about each in the next section titled Homeless Women’s Shelter in Houston.

 Magnificat Houses Men’s Shelter

-Magnificat Houses offers a number of housing options.
+Magnificat Houses offers several housing options.
 This particular location on Caroline Street is a men’s shelter.

-The men’s shelter offers a three-night stay although you can apply for a longer stay.
-If you are interested in long-term residency or the other housing programs offered simply visit their website.
+This homeless shelter in Houston offers a three-night stay, although you can apply for a longer stay.
+If you are interested in long-term residency or the other housing programs offered, simply visit their website.

 What is the intake process?